How do I know if my kids successfully "got it" during our story problem time?

 I simply write the names of my babies who have no understanding of the problem in the box under our number sets.
 Then, this gives me a heads up on who I need to pull for small group intervention to work on story problem comprehension.

-Anecdotal Records also helps me see what strategies kids are using.
+Anecdotal Records also help me see what strategies kids are using.
 In my data records resource, I have left these gray boxes blank because I don't anticipate the same strategies for a problem type all year long.
 Hopefully, as we grow throughout the year, our strategies grow too! :) I anticipate the strategies I expect to see kids use for this story problem type and record those in the gray boxes across the top from least sophisticated to most sophisticated strategies.

 Anecdotal Records help me see patterns in a kid's thinking.
 Is he using the same strategy each time we do this problem type?
 Or is she flexible in her strategies depending on the number sets?
 (I use an arrow to show flexibility within the same day like in the picture below):